THE READER’S CHARACTER AS THE FOCUS

 That approach works—to a point.

-The guiding map is the 3×7 structure of the Major Arcana, understood as a developmental journey of selfhood.
 In this model, a reader moves through three broad thresholds of competency:

 - Chariot: technical agency—steering a reading with clarity and skill